 Anonymity fortifies our fellowship by keeping our primary purpose at the forefront.
 What is our primary purpose?
 To spread a message of love, healing, and recovery to the still suffering crystal meth addict.
 All are welcome!

-Only you can answer that question.
+Am I an addict? — only you can answer this question.
 For many of us, the answer was clear.
 We could not control our drug use.
 Our lives had become unmanageable.

 Have you tried to stop using crystal meth and found that you couldn’t?
 Do you find that you can’t control your use once you start?